pviscone/cmgrdf-cli/README.md

 - global_defaults : These arguments are passed to all the histograms
 - histo1d_defaults: These arguments are passed to all the 1D histograms
 - histo2d_defaults: These arguments are passed to all the 2D histograms
-- name1d_defaults : Here you can define a regex pattern as a key and a dictionary for each regex pattern.
-The first regex pattern that will match the name of a 1D `Hist` object will have the defined arguments applied
+- name_defaults : Here you can define a regex pattern as a key and a dictionary for each regex pattern.
+The first regex pattern that will match the name of a `Hist` object or the axis name of a `Hist2D` object will have the defined arguments applied
-- name2d_defaults : Same thing but for 2D Hists **(Not implemented yet)**
+*

 Of course, you can ovverride the defalut values just defining a new one in the `Hist` definition The priority is